dead-claudia/thallium/README.md

 Couple specific notes:

 1. You can use the framework without the built-in assertions.
-Use `thallium/core`, which has none of them preloaded, and implement your own assertions.
-Matter of fact, the built-in ones are actually themselves a plugin, `thallium/assertions`.

-2. Any test properties you define in your tests are scoped per-test.
-These include assertions.
-Example:

-    ```js
-    t.test("test", t => {
-        t.foo = 1
-        t.hasOwn(t, "foo")

-        t.test("inner", t => {
-            t.hasOwn(t, "foo")
-        })

-        const tt = t.test("inner 2")

-        tt.hasOwn(tt, "foo")
-    })

-    t.notHasOwn(t, "foo")
-    ```
+They're there just to make this a little more batteries-included (install one thing, and you're ready to go).

+2. Not much configuration is required to get started.
+Just write your tests in a `test` folder (in JavaScript, of course), and everything just works with that command.
+I aim for simplicity and convention over configuration, but I also aim for as much flexibility as you need, so the configuration is mostly procedural code.

+    - You can also just create a single file, and run `tl test.js`.

 ## Versioning

-As soon as it's 1.0, I'll stick to [SemVer](https://semver.org).
+As soon as it's 1.0, I'll stick to [semver](https://semver.org).
 Until then, here's how I'll aim for new versions:

-- Minor versions (`0.*`) represent larger breaking changes or larger new features.
+- Minor versions (`0.x`) represent larger breaking changes or larger new features.
 This includes much of the primary roadmap below.
-- Patch versions (`0.1.*`, etc.) represent bug fixes and smaller breaking changes/new features.
+- Patch versions (`0.1.x`, `0.2.x`, etc.) represent bug fixes and smaller breaking changes/new features.
 This includes some of the nice-to-haves I've listed below the roadmap.

 I will try to avoid breaking changes on patch updates, but it's not guaranteed, particularly if it's because a bug fix.